 Posted: May 25th, 2010 | 8 Comments »

 Yesterday, I went for a walk around my neighborhood in the 89 degree temperatures and thought to myself– summer is officially here.
 I went to the grocery store and spotted one of my favorite summer foods of all time: cherries.
-I bought a bag and as I popped one off its stem and bit into the sweet juicy flesh, I shouted (not literally) EUREKA, this is the poisonous plant I will blog about this week!
+I bought a bag and as I popped one off its stem, I decided that this is the poisonous plant I will blog about this week.
 Read more »

 Posted: May 18th, 2010 | 1 Comment »